paoloff/Portfolio/README.md

 # Portfolio
-A list of some of my projects
+This is a list of some of my projects.

 ## Sentiment Analysis of IMDB Movie Reviews (R and Python)